-- the severity of the injury
+- The severity of the injury,

-- the degree to which your body is nutritionally prepared to handle the new stress
+- The degree to which your body is nutritionally prepared to handle the new stress.

-1) Protein: Grass fed beef, free range chicken, fish, eggs
+1. Protein: Grass-fed beef, free-range chicken, fish, eggs

 - The body needs 75-100g/day to maintain muscle mass & soft tissue.

-- Speed and quality of recovery largely depend on your consumption of adequate amounts of high quality protein.
+- Speed and quality of recovery largely depend on your consumption of adequate amounts of high-quality protein.

-2) Vitamin C: Berries, citrus, kiwi, peppers, broccoli
+2. Vitamin C: Berries, citrus, kiwi, peppers, broccoli

 - Helps to maintain cartilage and bone tissue.

-3) Vitamin A: Carrots, sweet potatoes, spinach, winter squash
+3. Vitamin A: Carrots, sweet potatoes, spinach, winter squash

-4) Omega-3 Fatty Acids: Salmon, flax seed, walnuts
+4. Omega-3 Fatty Acids: Salmon, flax seed, walnuts

 - They help reduce swelling and alleviate pain, ultimately promoting healing.

-5) Zinc: Oysters, nuts, seeds, chicken
+5. Zinc: Oysters, nuts, seeds, chicken

-- Helps the body use fats and proteins consumed to promote growth and healing of injured tissues.
+- Helps the body use fats and proteins consumed to promote the growth and healing of injured tissues.

-- Helps the keep the immune system strong.
+- Helps keep the immune system strong.

-It is also important to know that if you are a chronic dieter or have poor eating habits, you are most likely in a state of malnutrition and are absolutely prone to injury.
+It is also important to know that if you are a chronic dieter or have poor eating habits, you are most likely in a state of malnutrition and are prone to injury.